SPARK

 Apply.
 Once we have reviewed your application, we will contact you about next steps.

-Meet with us.
-If your application is reviewed and there is space available, we may invite you and your child to meet with us for a SPARK Visit/Interview so we can all determine if SPARK is a good fit.
+Meet with us / Tour!
+If your application is reviewed and there is space available, we may invite you and your child to meet with us for a SPARK Visit/Interview so we can confirm if SPARK is a good fit.

 Register.
 If we all agree that SPARK is a good fit and you’re accepted to the program, we’ll send you a link to register: then, complete the two pieces of paperwork, make your deposit, and send or email a photo for SPARK’s files.